How do you remove old pool tiles?

 You can remove tile by hand using a hammer and chisel, or you can rent a pneumatic hammer (a good idea for larger pools).
 Once the tiles are removed, remove the old scratch coat.
 This is the old adhesive that was used on the pool walls to hold the tiles.

-How long do pool tiles last?
+How do you fix pool tiles underwater?

 To Repair Pool Tiles When They’re Not Submerged: